Zellcore/monogame-aseprite/docs/getting-started/importing-aseprite-file.md

 :::

-In the next documnet, we'll go over loading the imported Aseprite document in your game and how to use it.
+In the next document, we'll go over loading the imported Aseprite document in your game and how to use it.